-Buying Richmond at War 1939-1945 and our other books on the Second World War
+Buying our books on the Second World War

-- from your local bookshop, anywhere in the UK.
+• from your local bookshop, anywhere in the UK.
 We can supply, on standard bookshop sales terms, any UK bookshop that wishes to order from us.
-Our books are currently stocked by Kew Bookshop (near Kew Gardens station), The Open Book at King Street Richmond, and Parades End Books on Richmond Road, Ham Parade, in Ham.
-During lockdown they are available from these three shops on a click-and-collect basis; Parades End Books also offer free delivery in the boroughs of Richmond and Kingston.
+Our books are currently stocked by Sheen Bookshop in East Sheen, Kew Bookshop (near Kew Gardens station), The Open Book at King Street Richmond, and Parade’s End Books on Richmond Road, Ham Parade, in Ham.

-- by post from Robert Smith, 3 Chelwood Gardens, Richmond TW8 4JG.
+• by post from Robert Smith, 3 Chelwood Gardens, Richmond TW9 4JG.
 Cheques should be made payable to the Richmond Local History Society.
 Our prices are listed below.
 (Reduced prices for members are shown in brackets.)
 For orders by post we also charge for postage and packing.
-For orders to UK addresses this is £1.50 for the first item; we may need to charge additional postage for orders of more than one item.
+For orders to UK addresses this is £2.40 for the first item; we may need to charge additional postage for orders of more than one item.

 Richmond at War 1939-1945